jrTilak/lazykit/ideas.md

 - [ ] once: return a function that can only be called once
 - [ ] after: return a function that can only be called after being called n times
 - [ ] before: return a function that can only be called before being called n times
-- [ ] times: call a function n times
+- [ ] times: call a function n times and return array of results
+- [ ] count: count the number of times a function is called
 - [ ] delay: delay the execution of a function
-- [ ] sleep: sleep for a specified amount of time
+- [x] sleep: sleep for a specified amount of time
 - [x] retry: retry a function n times
 - [x] timeout: timeout a function after a specified amount of time ie timeout(f, 1000)(args) which will call f(args) and if it takes more than 1 second, it will return a timeout error